 For the best chances in successfully negotiating an Installment Agreement, you’ll want a licensed professional on your side.
 The W Tax Group’s tax attorneys are highly experienced in negotiating Installment Agreements.

 While your account is in CNC status, the IRS generally won’t try to collect from you.
 For example: It won’t levy your assets and income.
-However, the IRS will still assess interest and penalties to your account, and may keep your refunds and apply them to your debt.
+However, the IRS will still assess interest and penalties to your account, and may keep your refunds and apply them to your liability.
 The IRS may also file a Notice of Federal Tax Lien (NFTL) even if your account is placed in CNC status.

 If you request CNC status, the IRS may ask you to provide financial information, including your income and expenses, and whether you can sell any assets or get a loan.